-- Monitor the network traffic 24/7 and specifically SaaS traffic for peaks that can imply to DDoS attacks.
+- Monitor the network traffic 24/7 and specifically SaaS traffic for peaks that can imply DDoS attacks.

 If you are using IoT devices, make sure that your devices are secure with maximum protection.
-Moreover, with day to day evolution in technology, ensure to keep systems and devices secure with strong and complex passwords.
+Moreover, with day-to-day evolution in technology, ensure to keep systems and devices secure with strong and complex passwords.

-To stay secure, organizations must start implementing possible cyber security solutions and practices to create a cyber resilient work environment for their employees working remotely.
+To stay secure, organizations must start implementing possible cybersecurity solutions and practices to create a cyber-resilient work environment for their employees working remotely.
 IT administrators must encourage employees to use a VPN for a secure network.